Ji-Cather/GraphAgent/README.md

 ## GraphAgent Framework
 Before we begin, please set your api key in "LLMGraph\llms\default_model_configs.json", and format it like:

+You must prepare prepare api key for model config name you want to build agents with in the config.yaml file.
+And You should also prepare api key for config_name == "default".

 ```json
 \[
     // GPT api key